Year by year, marketing trends change and develop.

 Experiment with case studies, infographics, and videos to determine which your audience enjoys the most.
-Always try to answer questions that your readers would be asking and making it as valuable as possible.
+Always try to answer questions that your readers would be asking and make them as valuable as possible.

 Begin implementing an SEO strategy along with this, even if it is basic.
 A consistent SEO practice will yield a great ROI in the future.
-Put time in performing keyword research and use tools such as SEMrush to discover what phrases your competitors rank for.
+Put the time into performing keyword research and use tools such as SEMrush to discover what phrases your competitors rank for.

 Next, center your focus on the user experience of your website.

 Similarly, refine the user experience in every part of your website.
-This means fine tuning your navigation, pages, layout, design, color scheme, and other details.
+This means fine-tuning your navigation, pages, layout, design, colour scheme, and other details.

 As social proof becomes increasingly important, make sure to display reviews and testimonials.
 Even just a few can be enough to give potential patients the confidence to trust your brand.
 Use tools such as Google Forms to streamline this process.

-If the budget is available, investing into patient portals will make your healthcare business stand out immensely.
-It is still an emerging technology so it can set you ahead of competitors instantly.
+If the budget is available, investing in patient portals will make your healthcare business stand out immensely.
+It is still an emerging technology, so it can set you ahead of competitors instantly.

-A monthly investment into software like this can save time, money, and generate more revenue.
+A monthly investment into software like this can save time, and money, and generate more revenue.